vmware/dod-compliance-and-automation/README.md

 exfiltration, or advanced persistent threats.

-In order to better serve the needs of our DoD partners, and those who wish to meet the bar set by the DoD, VMware is providing STIG and SRG documentation, as well as compliance auditing and remediation code, for community consumption and contribution.
+In order to better serve the needs of our DoD partners, and those who wish to meet the bar set by the DoD, VMware is hereby providing three elements for community consumption and contribution.

+* SRG Documentation
+  * Raw SRG content that is either the source material for an existing or future STIG, or that can be used in place of a proper STIG.
+* Auditing Automation
+  * InSpec and PowerCLI content is provided to audit and report on the state of compliance for an associated set of SRG/STIG controls.
+* Remediation Automation
+  * Ansible and PowerCLI content is provided to programmatically help get the system into a compliant state.

 ## SRG Documentation